VincentLoy/simplyCountdown.js/README.md

 #### Pull Requests
 - **Solve a problem**
-- For code enhancement, use [JSLint](http://www.jslint.com/help.html) as a code quality tool.
+- For code enhancement, use [ESLint](https://eslint.org/) as a code quality tool.
 - Small is better than Big.

 ### Changelog

+##### 1.4.0
+- Remove bower support
+- migrate from LESS to SASS (scss) / for demo and themes
+- migrate lib from ES5 to a really basic ES6
+    - Remove JSLint support
+    - Add ESLint support based on customized [airbnb rules](https://www.npmjs.com/package/eslint-config-airbnb-base)

 ##### 1.3.2
 - add zeroPad parameter